 “Oh Mom,” I said in shock, cringing at the fear I found pooling in her eyes.
 And some hatred too.
 For Mom, my presence in a strange environment was cause for even greater confusion and an anxiety she could not articulate.

 “Well, we’re between a rock and hard place,” the ER doc confessed quietly as he explained the order of events that would take place.
 First, sedation.
 Then a nose probe, then a breathing tube if they could get that down her throat.
-If that didn’t work and Mom’s throat was already too swollen, an emergency tracheotomy is what was typically advised next.
+If that didn’t work and Mom’s throat was too swollen, an emergency tracheotomy was typically advised next.
 “Do you understand how severe this is?”

 The gravity of the situation was not without consideration.
 Leave the tube in too long, there was a greater risk of infection.
 Remove the tube too soon and leave it up to Mom’s devices and the Universe, and then what?
 Then what?

-We, she and I, mostly Mom, were on a collision course with the future.
+She and I, mostly Mom, were on a collision course with the future.
 And the future might not like what it saw.
 Or maybe that was just me.

-And now, what was the destination other than death or the relentless routine of recovery.
+And now, what was her destination other than death or the relentless routine of recovery.
 Meds.
 Doctors.
 PT’s.
 Eating on her own again.
 Walking.
 Walking.
 Walking.
 Sleeping.
 Sitting Outside.
 Wheelchair?
 Yes, no, maybe.
 Soft mechanical?
 Yes, no, maybe.
 Return to her home at Arden Courts?
 Yes, no, maybe.
 Recognizing me?
 Yes, no, maybe.

 A slight man, he looked up at me, a hint of sunlight captured in his dark brown eyes.
 “I heard a gurgle.”